 These many influences make Morocco a fascinating destination, and at less than four hours from London by air, it’s easy for a long weekend or a short break.

 North Africa as a region has had a difficult period over the last few years, including a number of high profile and tragic terrorist attacks.
-While Morocco hasn’t been as affected as its more easterly neighbours of Algeria, Tunisia and Libya, the UK Foreign and Commonwealth Office’s considers there to be a high threat from terrorism – the same rating it gives to the UK, Germany or Egypt.
+While Morocco hasn’t been as affected as its more easterly neighbours of Algeria, Tunisia and Libya, the UK Foreign and Commonwealth Office’s thinks the likelihood of terrorism is at the same level as the UK, Germany or Egypt which means that terrorists are very likely to try to carry out attacks.
 The Moroccan government has warned of a threat associated with a growing number of Moroccans with links to high profile terrorist groups.
-For this reason, the presence of security personnel may be visible at hotels and sites popular with tourists.

-Morocco has long been a popular destination for European tourists, and there are some great deals at the moment, for those looking for a taste of a different culture that’s still pretty close to home.
+Morocco has long been a popular destination for European tourists and attracts around 650,000 UK travellers a year.
+There are some great deals at the moment, for those looking for a taste of a different culture that’s still pretty close to home.

 Taking your loved ones anywhere is a serious decision.
 Ultimately, of course, it’s up to you where you choose to go on holiday.
 You should always consult FCO travel advice before making your decision.
 Whichever Thomas Cook holiday you choose, you can always be assured that your safety is our first priority.